The Chart for XPeng Inc. (XPEV) Is Flashing Mixed Signals

-XPeng Inc. (NYSE:XPEV) went down by -4.35% from its latest closing price compared to the recent 1-year high of $60.04.
-The company’s stock price has collected -19.52% of loss in the last five trading sessions.
-Barron’s reported on 01/12/22 that NIO, XPeng, and Li Auto Get New Ratings.
-The Call Is to Buy Them All.
+XPeng Inc. (NYSE:XPEV) went down by -1.41% from its latest closing price compared to the recent 1-year high of $56.45.
+The company’s stock price has collected -23.10% of loss in the last five trading sessions.
+Barron’s reported on 11/23/21 that XPeng Beat Estimates.
+That Wasn’t the Biggest Surprise.

 Is It Worth Investing in XPeng Inc. (NYSE :XPEV) Right Now?